Bouteilles à gaz — Bouteilles à gaz en acier sans soudure — Gas cylinders Periodic inspection and testing

 —free of other imperfections.

-Cracks manifest themselves as lines that run vertically down the thread and across the thread faces.
+Cracks manifest as lines running vertically down the thread and across the thread faces.
 They should not be confused with tap marks (thread machining stop marks).
 Special attention should be paid to the area at the bottom of the threads.

 10.2 Other neck surfaces

-Other surfaces of the neck shall also be examined to ensure they are free of cracks or other defects (see Annex B).
+Other neck surfaces shall also be examined to ensure they are free of cracks or other defects (see Annex B).

 10.3 Damaged internal neck threads